Tully Bevilaqua: 2004 Championship season

 One of the highlights of Bevilaqua's career was her participation on the 2004 Seattle Storm championship team.
 In the championship series, the Connecticut Sun won the first game of a three-game series.
 Then, before sold-out crowds at Seattle's KeyArena, Bevilaqua and the Storm won the second and third games to take the crown as champion.
 Bevilaqua's role in the series was backup point guard to Sue Bird and Betty Lennox, but she contributed in every phase of the game—scoring, rebounding, and playing the tenacious defense that has become her trademark on the Indiana Fever.

 Though listed as a backup guard, in the course of the Storm's 2004 championship run Bevilaqua played unusually long minutes.
 This was most evident in the second game against the Minnesota Lynx.
 Sue Bird was injured early in the game, and WNBA Finals MVP Betty Lennox quickly got into foul trouble.
 Storm coach Anne Donovan sent Bevilaqua in to run the offense, and she played 27 minutes to carry the team to victory.
 The Seattle crowd chanted her name repeatedly during the game.

+WNBL career

+In June 2010, Bevilaqua signed with the Perth Lynx (later rebranded to West Coast Waves) for the 2010–11 WNBL season.